Memoria (2015 film): Plot

-Ivan Cohen (Sam Dillon) is a young boy living in Palo Alto, California.
+Ivan Cohen is a young boy living in Palo Alto, California.
 The film begins when Ivan is a young boy and his life with his mother, a Russian immigrant, and his American step-father.
 Ivan appears unsatisfied with his childhood and his step-father is unable to forge a relationship with the boy.
 Ivan seems unhappy, noting that people only talk to him about his blonde hair, pale skin, and his Russian army jacket, all of which came from his Russian father.

 Later, when Ivan is a young teen he is seen with his group of working class slacker friends and Ivan is shown to be alienated from them, although a bond appears to have formed with a female friend, Nina.
 Ivan appears to be jealous of a relationship between his friend Alex and a pretty girl named Kelly.
 Alex and Kelly's relationship continues into high school where Ivan continues to be bothered by it.